slatedocs/slate/source/includes/metype/_third_party_login.md

-# Publisher login
+# Third party login

-Metype lets publishers use their own authentication system to login user to Metype.
+Metype lets you any third party authentication system to login users to Metype on your website.
 Metype uses shared key authentication method to implement this.

-## Publisher login - Terminology
+## Third party login - Terminology
 * `Shared key` - Shared key is used to generate [JWT](https://jwt.io/).

-## Publisher login - Prerequisites
+## Third party login - Prerequisites

 * Sign up for an account @ [www.metype.com](https://www.metype.com).
 * You will find all your accounts @ [www.metype.com/admin](https://www.metype.com/admin) if you are signed in.